standardmodelbio/smb-vision/README.md

 ## Data Format

-The dataset should be provided as a JSON file with the following structure:
+**For inference, the dataset should be provided as a JSON file with the following structure:**

 ```json
 [